mabdulkadr/Intune-Scripts/Scripts/IntuneWinAppUtilGUI/README.md

 - **Incomplete Packaging**: Double-check that the source folder and setup file paths are correctly specified.

 ## License

-This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

----
+## Disclaimer

-*With IntuneWinAppUtilGUI, packaging Win32 applications for Intune has never been easier!
-Use this tool to simplify and streamline your application deployments.*
+These scripts are provided as-is.
+Test them in a staging environment before applying them to production.
+The author is not responsible for any unintended outcomes resulting from their use.